zauni/pngmin/README.md

         concurrency: 8,             // specify how many exucutables get spawned in parallel
         colors: 128,                // reduce colors to 128
         ext: '.png',                // use .png as extension for the optimized files
+        quality: '65-80',           // output quality should be between 65 and 80 like jpeg quality
         speed: 10,                  // pngquant should be as fast as possible
         iebug: true                 // optimize image for use in Internet Explorer 6 },